Otto von Bismarck: Final years and forced resignation

 In 1888, Kaiser Wilhelm I died.
-He left the throne to his son, Friedrich III.
+He left the throne to his son, Frederick III.
 The new monarch was already suffering from cancer of the larynx and died after reigning for only 99 days.
 He was succeeded by his son, Wilhelm II, who opposed Bismarck's careful foreign policy, preferring vigorous and rapid expansion to enlarge Germany's "place in the sun".

-Bismarck was sixteen years older than Friedrich; before the latter became terminally ill, Bismarck did not expect he would live to see Wilhelm ascend to the throne and thus had no strategy to deal with him.
+Bismarck was sixteen years older than Frederick; before the latter became terminally ill, Bismarck did not expect he would live to see Wilhelm ascend to the throne and thus had no strategy to deal with him.
 Conflicts between Wilhelm and his chancellor soon poisoned their relationship.
-Their final split occurred after Bismarck tried to implement far-reaching anti-socialist laws in early 1890.
-The Kartell majority in the Reichstag, including the amalgamated Conservative Party and the National Liberal Party, was willing to make most of the laws permanent.
-However, it was split about the law granting the police the power to expel socialist agitators from their homes, a power that had been used excessively at times against political opponents.
-The National Liberals refused to make this law permanent, while the Conservatives supported only the entirety of the bill, threatening to and eventually vetoing the entire bill in session because Bismarck would not agree to a modified bill.
+Their final split occurred after Bismarck tried to strengthen the Anti-Socialist Laws and make them permanent.
+The Kartell majority in the Reichstag, including the Conservative Party and the National Liberal Party, was willing to make most of the law permanent.
+However, it was split about the section that gave the police the power to expel socialist agitators from their homes if convicted under the laws.
+The National Liberals refused to make it permanent, while the Conservatives supported only the entirety of the bill, threatening to and eventually voting against the entire bill in session because Bismarck would not agree to modifying it.

 As the debate continued, Wilhelm became increasingly interested in social problems, especially the treatment of mine workers during their strike in 1889.
 Keeping with his active policy in government, he routinely interrupted Bismarck in Council to make clear his social views.
 Bismarck sharply disagreed with Wilhelm's policies and worked to circumvent them.
 Even though Wilhelm supported the altered anti-socialist bill, Bismarck pushed for his support to veto the bill in its entirety.
 When his arguments could not convince Wilhelm, Bismarck became excited and agitated until uncharacteristically blurting out his motive to see the bill fail: to have the socialists agitate until a violent clash occurred that could be used as a pretext to crush them.
 Wilhelm countered that he was not willing to open his reign with a bloody campaign against his own subjects.
-The next day, after realizing his blunder, Bismarck attempted to reach a compromise with Wilhelm by agreeing to his social policy towards industrial workers and even suggested a European council to discuss working conditions, presided over by the Emperor.
+The next day, after realising his blunder, Bismarck attempted to reach a compromise with Wilhelm by agreeing to his social policy towards industrial workers and even suggested a European council to discuss working conditions, presided over by the Emperor.

-Still, a turn of events eventually led to his breaking with Wilhelm.
-Bismarck, feeling pressured and unappreciated by the Emperor and undermined by ambitious advisers, refused to sign a proclamation regarding the protection of workers along with Wilhelm, as was required by the German constitution.
+Still, a turn of events eventually led to his breaking up with Wilhelm.
+Bismarck, feeling pressured and unappreciated by the emperor and undermined by ambitious advisers, refused to sign a proclamation regarding the protection of workers along with Wilhelm, as was required by the German constitution.
 His refusal to sign was apparently to protest Wilhelm's ever-increasing interference with Bismarck's previously unquestioned authority.
 Bismarck also worked behind the scenes to break the Continental labour council on which Wilhelm had set his heart.